radareorg/radare.org/gsoc/2018/ideas.md

 4. Add support for iOS OTA images (see issue)

 ### Skills
-The student should be comfortable with the C language, and be familiar with windows binaries
+The student should be comfortable with the C language, and be familiar with Windows binaries

 ### Difficulty
 Advanced